Rayoll/VLM-LU/README.md

 #### 1. Data preparation

-The Multi-CUN dataset and the relevant data required for the experiments are released at [Baidu Drive](https://pan.baidu.com/s/1XoN8VL9BDJ4gbQU0Pe_0Jw) [Code: kqe8].
+The Multi-CUN dataset and the relevant data required for the experiments are released at [Baidu Drive](https://pan.baidu.com/s/1vMgl26fT2_D2_SNEY4Vzhw) [Code: iksq].
 You can download the dataset, unzip it, and place it in the ``data`` directory for experimental use.

 #### 2. Caption generation